plancksecurity/foundation-planckJSONServerWrapper/README.md

 In the following section, you'll find background information on how to use the adapter and its functions.

+### Server startup and shutdown

+The JSON Server Adapter can be started on demand.
+It checks automatically whether an instance for the same user on the machine is already running and if yes it ends itself gracefully.

+If there is no running server found the newly started server creates the server token file and forks itself into background (if not prevented via "-d" commandline switch).

 ### Session handling

 When using the p≡p engine, a session is needed to which any adapter can